xcp-ng/xcp-ng-org/docs/troubleshooting/common-problems.md

 If it is wrong, configure NTP from `xsconsole`, or from the command line.

-**Start by checking whether chrony has any time sources**, because it decides what you do
+**Start by checking whether chrony has any time sources.** This decides which of the two paths below applies, and checking it first is what saves the most time:
-next:

 ```bash
 systemctl status chronyd